grafana/explore-traces/docs/sources/access/index.md

  - [Grafana Cloud](access-in-grafana-cloud): The easiest method, since no setup or installation is required.
  -  Self-managed [Grafana](#access-in-self-managed-grafana) open source or Enterprise: You must install the Explore Traces plugin.

-Explore Traces requires Tempo 2.6 or newer.
+Explore Traces requires Tempo 2.6 or later.

 ## Set up in Grafana Cloud

-To use Explore Traces with Grafana Cloud, you need:
+To use Explore Traces with Grafana Cloud, you need the following:

 - A Grafana Cloud account
 - A Grafana stack in Grafana Cloud with a configured [Tempo data source](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/data-sources/tempo/configure-tempo-data-source/) receiving tracing data